Table of Contents

 - Some complaints about durability

-The Flint is also available in a low steel toe shoe.
+The Flint is also available in a soft toe boot.

 Timberland PRO Hyperion Alloy Toe Waterproof Work Boot